kaust-rccl/ibex-miniconda-install/README.md

 $ source install-miniconda.sh
 ```

-The script will present several prompts that allow you to customise the Miniconda install.
+The script will present several prompts that allow you to customize the Miniconda install.
 We generally
 recommend that you accept the default settings.
 However, when prompted with the following...

 ```